Q1: What are the requirements to install and run CLARK ?

 Q6: CLARK is a taxonomy-dependent binning tool.
 Does CLARK need (draft/finished) genome sequences for the reference sequences ?

 Not at all.
-The reference sequences can be reads, contigs, scaffolds, etc.
+The reference sequences can be reads, contigs, scaffolds, etc. as well as draft/complete reference sequences.

 In our paper, we worked with reads for the assignments of barley BACs/unigenes.